 City of Ann Arbor Workplace CSA Program- The Ann Arbor Farmers Market will be conducting the 2023 CSA distribution at Wednesday Market for Ann Arbor City Employees, with weekly pickup June – October, 7am-3pm.
 Four Ann Arbor Farmers Market farms will be participating this year.
 Employees will find more information and may choose to sign up for any of their shares here: City of Ann Arbor Workplace CSA.

 Public Market Advisory Commission

-The market commission is made up of market vendors, shoppers and community members who serve in an advisory capacity for the benefit and betterment of the market.
-Commission meetings are held on the third Thursday of each month in the 2nd Floor Council Chambers of City Hall at 5:30 pm.
-All regular meetings and work sessions are open to the public.
+The Public Market Advisory Commission is made up of two market vendors, two regular customers, and one neighborhood representative who serve in an advisory capacity for the benefit of the market.
+Commission meetings are held at 5:30 p.m. on the third Thursday of each month.
+All regular meetings and work sessions are open to the public and will take place virtually for the duration of 2023.
 The latest meeting agendas and minutes

 , as well as the video recordings

 Learn More about the long and unique history of our market.
 We're celebrating our 104th birthday in 2023!